Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

 #### Prerequisites

 - A Fiege connection has been established, see [Create a Fiege connection](#create-a-fiege-connection).
-- The warehouses to be managed by Fiege have been configured in the *Warehouse* module.
+- The warehouses to be managed by Fiege have been configured in the *Warehousing* module.

 #### Procedure